samupino/bestmessina-website/src/pages/join_us/index.md

 # Join us

-Become part of the BEST Messina family, an association with which you can grow from a training point of view, participating in activities such as EBEC and the courses offered by different local groups from all over Europe!
+Become part of the BEST Messina family, an association with which you can grow from both a human and professional point of view.

+What are you waiting for?
+Take part in our competitions and in the courses offered by different local groups from all over Europe!

 Contact us at: